devansh396-pixel/An-Academic-View-of-Financial-Research---Quantomics/README.md

-# Financial Econometrics Research Compendium
+# An Academic View of Financial Research - Quantomics

 **A Systematic Analysis of 75 Years of Foundational Research (1950-2024)**